Staircase solutions and stability in vertically confined salt-finger convection: Tilted salt fingers and traveling waves at

 \section{Tilted salt fingers and traveling waves at $Pr=0.05$}

 The bifurcation diagram for a low density ratio, $R_\rho=2$, and $Pr=7$ displays a branch of steady tilted fingers (TF1) and a branch of traveling waves (TW1), both of which bifurcate from the symmetric one-layer solution S1 at intermediate wavenumbers.
 Here, we study these states in the low Prandtl number regime that pushes the bifurcations to TF1 and TW1 to higher wavenumbers and hence closer to the high wavenumber onset, where we expect the single-mode solutions to be accurate.
 Low Prandtl number salt-finger convection is of interest in astrophysical applications, where molecular weight gradients compete with thermal buoyancy but heat transport is dominated by photon diffusion \citep{garaud2018double}.
 However, to keep the notation consistent with the previous sections, we continue to use the symbol $S$ to represent the higher molecular weight component and refer to it as salinity.
+The results presented here for $Pr=0.05$ parallel those for $Pr=7$ in \S \ref{subsec:results_Pr_7_R_rho_40} in order to highlight the effect of a low Prandtl number.

 Figure \ref{fig:bif_diag_low_Ra_S2T_low_Pr} shows the bifurcation diagram for the parameter values used in figure \ref{fig:bif_diag_low_Ra_S2T} but with $Pr=0.05$.
-Here, we focus on the solution branches S1, TF1 and TW1.
+Here, we focus on the solution branches S1, TF1 and TW1; the S2 and S3 branches are omitted since neither their Sherwood number nor their overall stability changes when the Prandtl number changes from $Pr=7$ to $Pr=0.05$.
 Compared with the $Pr=7$ results in figure \ref{fig:bif_diag_low_Ra_S2T}, we see that the $Sh$ associated with the S1 solution remains the same, but the bifurcation to TF1 ($k_x= 17.593$) now occurs much closer to the high wavenumber onset of the S1 solution ($k_x=19.251$).
 Moreover, the traveling wave branch TW1 that is present here does not appear at $R_\rho=40$, $Pr=7$ in figure \ref{fig:bif_diag_low_Ra_S2T}.
 Evidently low Prandtl numbers favor spontaneous formation of large-scale shear, as found in DNS by \citet[figures 1-2]{radko2010equilibration} and \citet{garaud20152d} as well as in a reduced model valid in the asymptotic limit of low $\tau$ and low $Pr$ \citep{xie2019jet}.
+A related phenomenon is found in Rayleigh-B\'enard convection, where at low $Pr$ a steady convection roll becomes immediately unstable to a large-scale (zonal) mode \citep{winchester2022onset}.

 A comparison between 2D and 3D results at $Pr=0.05$ in figure \ref{fig:bif_diag_low_Ra_S2T_low_Pr} shows that the bifurcation point of TF1 and TW1 is closer to the high wavenumber onset of S1 in the 2D configuration.
 The difference between 2D and 3D at $Pr=0.05$ in figure \ref{fig:bif_diag_low_Ra_S2T_low_Pr} is more evident than that at $Pr=7$ in figure \ref{fig:bif_diag_low_Ra_S2T}, as is the case in Rayleigh-B\'enard convection \citep{van2013comparison}.
 Recalling that both TF1 and TW1 are associated with the formation of large-scale shear (see table \ref{tab:summary_case}, and figures \ref{fig:profile_R_rho_T2S_2_tau_0p01_TF1_TW1}(a) and \ref{fig:profile_R_rho_T2S_40_tau_0p01_Pr_0p05_TF1_TW1}(b)), this difference suggests that the 2D configuration favors the formation of large-scale shear, cf. \citep{garaud20152d}.